xav-b/taskbook/build.md

 - [ ] FEAT Support `tb delegate` which is like `delete` but keep track it was instead delegated, not cancelled
 - [ ] FEAT At init, or `tb clear`, auto-check events from previous days
 - [ ] FEAT `tb link [taskId] [url]`
-- [ ] FEAT Support scheduling in the future `tb task --on 2025-01-01/Tuesday`
 - [ ] FEAT calendar sync:
       - [ ] Fix token renewal (grant refused crash)
       - [ ] Use `schedule` for task ordering on `calendar`